-Does it sound different if we come from chord I (and move down to VI) compared to from chord V (moving up to VI).
+Does it sound different if we come from chord I (and move down to VI) compared to from chord V (moving up to chord VI)?

-Details like this will fine tune your musical understanding, get all the tools in the Beginner Guitar Course.
+Details like this will fine tune your musical understanding, we discuss them in depth in the beginner course.

 As a triad, chord VII is just an odd sounding dim chord, a minor chord with a b5.
-This is very rarely found in songs.
+It is very rarely found in songs.

-Extended to a m7b5 we find chord VII pretty frequently in jazz and jazz influenced music.
+Extended to a min7b5 and we find chord VII pretty frequently in jazz-influenced music.

-We have to go all the way to Advanced and Master Acoustic Songs to find the VII chord.
+We have to go all the way to the advanced and master songs to find the VII chord.

 Another variation of chord VII is found when you play falling bass lines over chord II.
 In G major we would have Am – Am/G – Am/F# – Am/E.

-The chord Am/F# would have the notes: F# – E – A – C, these are the same notes as an F#m7b5.
+The chord Am/F# would have the notes: F# – E – A – C, these are the same notes as a F#m7b5.

-Together they explain music.
-All scales, arpeggios, substitutions, you name it, it’s always done in the language of the chord progression.
+All scales, arpeggios, arpeggio substitutions, you name it, it’s always done in the language of the chord progression.

-Take the Beginner Guitar Course and have this language deciphered, step by step.
+Take the beginner course and you will learn this language, step by step.